bebasebuild/basebuild-angular-legacy/README.md

 ## Description
-Build tool for AngularJS projects as a [node module](https://www.npmjs.com/package/basebuild-angular) to be reusable, easy maintenance and able to update in the way "write once, use everywhere".
+Build tool for AngularJS projects as a [node module](https://www.npmjs.com/package/basebuild-angular) to be reusable and able to update.
+Write once, use everywhere! ;)

 ## Installation
 ```